edson-rodrigues/edson-rodrigues/README.md

 #### Formation:

 None!
-I dropped Computer Science at Federal University of Pará (UFPA) at the middle of April 2021 to start a career as Developer on the biggest tech company of the state.
+I dropped Computer Science at Federal University of Pará (UFPA) at the middle of April 2021 to join the biggest tech company of the state.
 I've completed six of eight periods on college.